- Boats shall be operated no faster than idling speed ½ hour past sun-down to 9:00 a.m. and shall make no wake or excessive noise.

 - Standing in boats, sitting with legs extended over the edges of boats and overloading boats is dangerous and is prohibited conduct.
 No one shall be on the front deck of a pontoon traveling at a speed faster than idle.

 - No boat operators, passengers or water skiers shall conduct them- selves in such a way as to cause hazard or damage to the person or property of others.

 - Pontoon boat motors are limited to 90 hp or less and a maximum length of 24 feet and/or a maximum dry weight of 2,400 lbs.

-- Speedboat motors are limited to 140 hp or less and are to be out- boards only.
-However, direct-drive boats and outboard boats must meet AWSA guidelines (American Water Skiing Assoc.) and are exempt from the horsepower limitation.
+- Speedboat motors are limited to 150 hp or less and must not exceed the total weight limitations listed below, and are to be out- boards only.
+However, direct-drive boats and outboard boats must meet AWSA guidelines (American Water-Skiing Assoc.) and are exempt from the horsepower limitation.
 Direct drive boats are limited to a maximum length of 22 feet and/or a maximum dry weight of 3,200 lbs.
 Inboards/outboards (I-O’s) are prohibited.